|

 12/21/01

-The purchase of the Johnson Woods property protects wildlife habitat, safeguards the Town of Rockaway’s water the water supply, and extends public
+habitat, safeguards the Town of Rockaway’s water the water supply, and

 access to the Wildcat Ridge Wildlife Management Area.
-The area is a prime feeding and
+The area is a prime feeding

 Found: Dead bear without claws